acnologia000/SensorToolkit-Server/README.md

+# The current repo is dead, the project will be soon back with jetpack compose as UI toolkit, link to new repo will be provided soon

 # SensorToolkit-Server
 A HTTP(not exactly HTTP but a custom http like protocol) rest api server for serving sensor data to micro controller boards with wireless capability or rather any device that can make